phelixnmc/nmcontrol/README.md

 Namecoin config folder in `%appdata%\Namecoin`

 ### Binaries
 The setup file will automatically install .bit support on Windows 8 and higher.
 Only .bit DNS requests will be handled by NMControl in the default configuration.
+See below for configuration on Windows 7 and lower.
 Note the system tray icon.

 ### Running from source: Windows
 ```